Before the War

 Part of the IWM Institute

-Before the War- Afghanistan, with artist Samira Kitman
+Before The War Episode 1: Afghanistan, with Samira Kitman

-In this special episode of Conflict of Interest, we hear what Afghanistan was like for a young girl growing up in Kabul before the Taliban retook power - a girl who dreamed of being a famous artist.
-Calligrapher and miniaturist Samira Kitman discovered art as a young woman, allowing her to travel the world before threats to her freedom and fear of violence forced her to flee her home.
+Calligrapher and miniaturist Samira Kitman discovered art as a young woman, enabling her to travel the world before threats to her freedom and fear of violence forced her to flee her home.
+Hear her story in this special episode of our Conflict of Interest podcast.

-Before the War- Yemen, with artist Murad Subay
+Before the War Episode 2: Yemen, with Murad Subay

 Artist Murad Subay tells his story of Yemen before the war, finding art as a teenager before sparking a street art movement that saw men, women and children painting the streets of their homes.

-Before the War- Syria, with musician Jake Shuker
+Before the War Episode 3: Syria, with Jake Shuker

 Singer & guitarist Jake Shuker was nine when he first discovered death metal, despite the genre being banned in Syria.
 From that moment on he was hooked.
 He formed death metal band Maysaloon as a teenager living in Damascus, before being forced to leave the city as war escalated around him.